DailyMusic/locales/.github/ISSUE_TEMPLATE/new-translation-file-submission.md

 [Yes/No]

 **Language:**
-[Specify the language of the translation file, the language code (French → fr) and the full language name]
+[Specify the language code (French → fr) and the full language name]

 **Translation File:**
 [Attach or link to the new translation file.]